-- Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 p.m.
-Eastern Standard Time, October 24, 2012.
+- Completed applications must be submitted through the ACLS online fellowship administration system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 24, 2018.

-- Notifications will be sent in late March 2013.
+- Notifications will be sent via email in late March 2019.

-ACLS invites applications for the seventh annual competition for the Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of Ph.D. dissertation writing.
-The program encourages timely completion of the Ph.D.
-Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2014.
+ACLS invites applications for Mellon/ACLS Dissertation Completion Fellowships, which support a year of research and writing to help advanced graduate students in the humanities and related social sciences in the last year of PhD dissertation writing.
+The program encourages timely completion of the PhD.
+Applicants must be prepared to complete their dissertations within the period of their fellowship tenure and no later than August 31, 2020.
 A grant from The Andrew W. Mellon Foundation supports this program.

-ACLS will award 65 Fellowships in this competition for a one-year term beginning between June and September 2013 for the 2013-2014 academic year.
-The Fellowship tenure may be carried out in residence at the Fellow's home institution, abroad, or at another appropriate site for the research.
-These Fellowships may not be held concurrently with any other fellowship or grant.
+ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2019 for the 2019-20 academic year.
+The fellowship may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
+These fellowships may not be held concurrently with any other fellowship or grant.

-The total award of up to $33,000 includes a stipend plus additional funds for university fees and research support.
-In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows are able to apply to participate in a seminar on preparing for the academic job market.
+The total award of up to $38,000 includes a stipend plus additional funds for university fees and research support.
+In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows may apply to participate in a seminar on preparing for the academic job market.
 The seminar takes place over three days in the fall of the fellowship year.

 Applications must be submitted online and must include: